AbdEl-Rahman21/odin-linkedlists/README.md

 # Linked Lists

-The first of three project for the [The Odin Project](https://www.theodinproject.com/lessons/ruby-linked-lists) Computer Science course.
+The first of three projects for the [The Odin Project](https://www.theodinproject.com/lessons/ruby-linked-lists) Computer Science course.

 ## Description